 The USHJA Instructor Credential Collegiate Pathways provide an opportunity for college students to develop skills and work toward their Instructor Credential through or alongside their college or university’s equestrian studies program.

-The first Pathway is Participating Colleges, pairing the Instructor Credential with their existing Equine Studies undergraduate curriculum.
+The first Pathway is via a Participating College, pairing the Instructor Credential with their existing Equine Studies undergraduate curriculum.
 Students complete the online learning modules throughout their college tenure and attend a Live Session hosted by the Participating College.
 Upon successful completion of their collegiate requirements and the Credential Program, graduates from these Participating Colleges enter the industry with the unique benefit of holding a degree and also being a USHJA Credentialed Instructor.
 To find out more, read the full press release here.

 Lake Erie combines a rigorous academic curriculum with experiential learning.
 Pairing the USHJA Instructor Credential with Lake Erie College curriculum ensures graduates hit the market with a substantial resume that stands out in a crowd.